jadetrue/frontend-valuation-feature/README.md

 Open [http://localhost:3333](http://localhost:3333) with your browser to see the result.

-You can start editing the page by modifying `pages/index.js`.
+You can start by looking at `components/detail`.
 The page auto-updates as you edit the file.

 ## Learn More